WebauthnWorks/CTAP2.1-Migration-Guide/Authenticator/AuthenticatorCredentialManagement.md

 This command is used by the platform to manage discoverable credentials on the authenticator.
 It is part of the authenticator API and is **new** to CTAP2.1.

-Do the exchange as specified in PinProtocol.
-We will use the below value as a PinUvAuthToken test vector for authenticatorCredentialManagement.
+Based on exchange as specified in PinProtocol, we use the below value as a PinUvAuthToken test vector for authenticatorCredentialManagement.
 ```
-puat = '0125fecfd8bf3f679bd9ec221324baa74f3cade0314b4fba8029500a320612ad'
-sessionPuat = puat[0:32]
-sessionPuat = 0125fecfd8bf3f679bd9ec221324baa7
+sessionPuat = 0125fecfd8bf3f679bd9ec221324baa74f3cade0314b4fba8029500a320612ad
 ```

 See: